I Left Belize Sunburnt & Happy

 The boat ride is long.

-And by the end of it everyone looks completely depleted.
+By the end, everyone looks completely depleted.

 Belize Felt Young